 Ensuring KYC Compliance: Best Practices for the Legal Industry

-Sep 20, 2023 | Blog, KYC, News & Events
+Sep 20, 2023 | Blog, Events, KYC - Know Your Customer

 When we think of Know Your Customer (KYC) and AML protocols, most people tend to associate the terms (and practice) with businesses involved in the financial sector, and for good reason.
 Banks, digital vendors, and other forms of financial institutions are beholden to strict international regulations in order to protect against money laundering (AML), counter-terrorist financing (CTF), fraud, and other illicit activities.
 While financial institutions may be one of the most visible industries that utilize KYC protocols, multiple other sectors handle sensitive information that leaves clients and the public vulnerable to attack without the proper measures in place.